viktorgodard/robotics/README.md

-# Arduino / IOT
+# Robotics / RPi / Arduino / RISC-V / IOT / Electronics Simulation on Linux
+# Viktor Godard

-This repository as now a bit more than just Arduino only items.
+This repository has more than just Arduino only items.
 I included also Arduino-like IOT devices, like my tests with:

-- Spark Core
+- vehicle/car: scantool
-- Spark Proton
+- vehicle/car: piobdii

+- Simulide appimage  (very good, easy to use!)
+- Qucs     appimage  (not as good, difficult to use)
+- ngspice  app       (CLI only! the Vim of electronics :)
+- gpsim    app       (CLI & GUI, for basic PIC cpus)

 - Hifive-1 risc-v board
-- pocketCHIP
 - Arduino IDE
 - Processing IDE

+- pocketCHIP   (discontinued)
+- Spark Core   (discontinued)
+- Spark Proton (discontinued)

 So far the tech that I belive has future are Arduino and risc-v  <--